FAQs

 Can I put my app on the App Store/Google Play Store?

-Yes, you're able to deploy apps you build in Draftbit to the App Store/Google Play Store.
+Yes, you're able to deploy apps you build in Draftbit to the App Store/Google Play Store directly through our Builder OR by exporting your app code and building/publishing manually.

 How do I request a feature?